John Bysse: Personality and reputation

 Elrington Ball remarks flippantly that Bysse had a kind of "hereditary claim" on the Exchequer as both his father and grandfather had been officials there.
 In fact the author makes it clear that Bysse was eminently qualified to be Chief Baron: he had been Recorder of Dublin for 25 years and had sat in two Parliaments; he was hard-working, conscientious and popular with all political factions.
 In religion he seems to have been tolerant by the standards of the time, causing something of a stir in 1665 when he acted as a mourner at the funeral of a nonconformist clergyman.

 Despite Bysse's undoubted good qualities, within a few years of his appointment as Chief Baron, serious complaints were being made about his slowness and incompetence; he was even accused of senility.
+It was also said that the second Baron, Sir Richard Kennedy, 2nd Baronet, was carrying much of the burden of the work, whereby he was put to "great labour and pain"; as a result, Kennedy received a substantial increase in salary in 1662, despite the Crown's perennial shortage of money.
 These complaints were taken seriously and in 1669 and 1671 he was threatened with removal from office.
 He was fortunate in enjoying the friendship of the Lord Lieutenant, James, Duke of Ormonde, to whom loyalty was a cardinal virtue: as Ball remarks "those whom he ever loved, he loved to the end".
 Ormonde strongly defended Bysse, admitting he was slow in giving judgement but arguing that his integrity and capacity for hard work compensated for this, and he denied that there had been any fall-off in Bysse's mental abilities.
 These arguments were presumably successful since he was not removed from office although even Ormonde, towards the end, suggested that it might be time for him to go.
 In his last years, there were persistent rumours that he would either resign or be dismissed, but in fact, he remained Chief Baron until his death in 1680, aged about seventy-eight.